| | |

 Bottom Line

-If you’re curious what a simpler, lower-pressure approach looks like, you can visit the enrollment page through the featured opportunity below this article.
+If you are curious what a simpler, lower-pressure approach looks like, you can visit the featured opportunity below this article.

 The program I feature here meets one simple rule: